Some Examples

 {

-unsigned int total_len; // Entire packet length, big-endian network byte order
+unsigned int total_len; // Total length of the packet, big-endian network byte order

 char name_len; // Length of the file name